saumitrasapre/Emotionally-Aware-Chatbot/test/data/nlu/nlu_heartbreak.md

 - I'm [feeling down](Mood).
 This breakup hasn't gotten the best out of me.
 - I feel [ignored](Mood) by him/her.
 - I'm [rather mad](Mood) at my partner for breaking up with me.
-- I am disappointed with him/her.
+- I am [disappointed](Mood) with him/her.
 - I just got out of a relationship
+- I am suddenly single and I don't like it, okay?
+- I dumped the love of my life today.
+- Breakup.
+That's what happened.
+And I'm EXTREMELY upset because of that.
+More like, it's hard to process.